martin-sedlacek/ad-in-financial-data/README.md

 Student name: Martin Sedlacek

+A pdf of the report is provided in the repository - MS-final-report.pdf

 # User Manual

 The purpose of this document is to help the reader navigate through the code base submitted with the final report and set-up the environment to train the models discussed.